Marketers analyze internet activity with respect to how you search. What terms are being searched to look for your first or next web EMR or web EHR?

 Now you are engaging them in a conversation rather than a simple – are you happy?
 If they have any reservations, it will come out at this time.
 Some vendors offer incentives to their clients if they recommend the system to their colleagues, so be aware of that.

 Using a Third Party

-Online third party aggregators – When you search online, I am sure you will run across sites like these – Software Advice.
+Online third-party aggregators – When you search online, I am sure you will run across sites like these – Software Advice.
 Don’t get me wrong, they are a great resource.
 You should just be aware of how they work.
 Most sites like these get their money from vendors when they recommend vendors that match your needs.
-The good thing is, they have a lot of top vendors as clients.
+The good thing is, that they have a lot of top vendors as clients.
 They get the same amount of fixed fee from vendors irrespective of who they recommend.
-I just want you to be aware of this, so that you can use this as one resource, not be entirely dependent on it.
+I just want you to be aware of this, so that you can use this as one resource, and not be entirely dependent on it.

 Narrowing your list

 Your final list should not be more than 5.
 Before you narrow down your list, make sure you talk with representatives of those companies.
 Don’t do demonstrations yet.
 Ask them all kinds of questions (see the four things to look for on a website).
 This must be almost as if you are conducting an interview to hire them.